in a Both/And Framework

-My vision / hypothesis here is to use a form of conflict management in the service of smarter strategy formation.
+My vision / hypothesis here is to use a form of conflict management in the service of smarter strategy formation and organizing.
 This goes beyond the most common form of conflict management as damage repair - although that is still a valuable function.
 I suggest that we seek out the conflicts that reveal an unseen, unattended Both/And problem.
-Then in the best cases unpacking the problem leads to creative new way to utilize underused existing resources.
+Then in the best cases unpacking the problem leads to a creative new way to utilize underused existing resources.

 The goal here is to use some visible conflicts as opportunities to better understand the mysterious ORG in question, as the players work together to find a better way.
-Many times this "silver lining" or "golden surprise" (like the 3M sticky notes "aha") will not be found, just the usual "first-aid" job that is quite welcome.
-Sometimes the process becomes deep and industry-wide, like Lean Management.
+Many times this "silver lining" or "golden surprise" will not be foundat first, just the usual "first-aid" job.
+Sometimes though the process becomes deep with industry-wide implications, like Lean Management.
 But a high-performing learning/teaming organization competing in the big league should have some capacity to self-diagnose and learn as an ORG.

-Conflict management at the granular level of two-person work relationships can be seen as a challenge to transform a dysfunctional "odd couple" (who must collaborate with their vital different abilities but who cannot tolerate each other's style of working ) can become productive partners.
-Both at this granular level and more complex Both/And situations require the players to tolerate some paradox and ambiguity, without blaming other players for tough situations.
-Again we see the disciplines that enable Org Learning.
+Conflict management at the granular level of person-to-person work relationships can be seen as a challenge to transform a dysfunctional "odd couple" (who must collaborate with their vital different abilities but who cannot tolerate each other's style of working ) so they can become productive partners.
+In various situations, like this granular "odd couple" level and in more complex Both/And situations players must tolerate some paradox and confusion, without blaming other players.
+Once again we see the core disciplines that enable Org Learning.

-Such situations are sure to be found in a mature ORG where a variety of products (including services) are being developed and launched in a fast-moving, hyper competitive market.
+Such conflict situations are sure to be found in a mature ORG where a variety of products and services are being developed and launched in a fast-moving, hyper-competitive market.
 This ORG is trying to draw from the storybook of Adhocracy management as well as the playbook of Bureaucracy.
-Of course that will produce many potential conflicts in the workforce.
+Of course that will produce many potential conflicts in the workforce (including managers).
 Many will be processed informally; some that remain may be markers of deeper issues and/or opportunities.
-Here "on the edge" a major duty of managers is "patching" and matching products in development, untapped strengths in-house, with niches perceived in the market.
-Patching also includes pruning some projects, combining or splitting others.
-(Ref. - Competing on the Edge.)